The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: Introduction

 \section{Introduction}

 The first epoch of galaxy formation is believed to have occurred at $z\sim 15-20$ \citep{Hashimoto18,Robertson22}, some 100-200 million years after the Big Bang.
-This process was initiated by the infall of pristine, neutral gas onto the first proto-galactic halos, which would eventually cool and condense into H$_2$ gas reservoirs and later form stars \citep{Dayal18}.
-Ending their lives as core-collapse supernovae, the first generation of stars enrich the pristine gas with dust and metals, and thus providing the material for subsequent star formation and thus galaxy evolution heralding the epoch of reionization.
-It is therefore vital to probe the interstellar medium (ISM) and dust and metal build-up in galaxies at $z\gtrsim 6$ to constrain the star-formation histories of the first galaxies.
+This process was initiated by the infall of pristine, neutral gas onto the first protogalactic halos, which would eventually cool and condense into H$_2$ gas reservoirs and later form stars \citep{Dayal18}.
+Ending their lives as core-collapse supernovae, the first generation of stars enriched the pristine gas with dust and metals, providing the material for subsequent star formation and galaxy evolution, heralding the epoch of reionization.
+It is therefore vital to probe the interstellar medium (ISM) and dust and metal build-up in galaxies at $z\gtrsim 6$ to constrain the star-formation histories (SFHs) of the first galaxies.